-Protests have been taking place all over India in the past month, and this week, they spread to the UK.
-The protests have come about as a result of three major farming and deregulation laws that were passed in India back in September, that don't have farmers' best interests at heart.
-Not only do the laws negatively impact the livelihoods of India's farmers, but they also weren't consulted during the decision-making process, and since passing, their pleas to repeal have been consistently ignored.
+Protests were taking place all over India since the start of 2021, and eventually, they spread to the UK.
+The protests came about as a result of three major farming and deregulation laws that were passed in India back in Sept.
+2020, that didn't have farmers' best interests at heart.
+Not only did the laws negatively impact the livelihoods of India's farmers, but they also weren't consulted during the decision-making process, and since passing, their pleas to repeal were consistently ignored.

-As a result of the laws being introduced, and approved by Prime Minister Shri Narendra Modi, farmers in Punjab have taken part in peaceful protests in order to get their voices heard.
+As a result of the laws being introduced, and approved by Prime Minister Shri Narendra Modi, farmers in Punjab took part in peaceful protests in order to get their voices heard.
 Note the word peaceful.
-As with many peaceful protests that go against government rules, things can get violent, and sadly, India has been no exception.
-Protesting farmers in India have been met with tear gas, water cannons, and assault weapons deployed by the riot police and paramilitary officers.
-Members of Modi's party are even going so far as to say that these farmers are "anti-national", simply for exercising their rights and asking for support.
+As with many peaceful protests that go against government rules, things can get violent, and sadly, India's situation was no exception.
+Protesting farmers in India were met with tear gas, water cannons, and assault weapons deployed by the riot police and paramilitary officers.
+Members of Modi's party even went so far as to say that these farmers were being "anti-national", simply for exercising their rights and asking for support.
 Sound familiar?

-There's been a lot of simplified posts on social media recently about what's been going on in India, but it's important to have a view on all the facts and know exactly what they mean.
-We had a look at the laws in question and their possible impacts to help distinguish what the farmers are protesting for and how they're being treated in return.
-Though there's a lot of conflicting opinions about what the laws actually state, and whether or not they will impact farmers in the way they say, but what's clear is that the protests symbolise a human rights issue for India's farmers.
+There were a lot of simplified posts on social media distilling what had been going on in India, but it's important to have a view on all the facts and know exactly what they mean.
+We had a look at the laws in question and their possible impacts to help distinguish what the farmers were protesting for and how they'd been treated in return.
+Though there were a lot of conflicting opinions about what the laws actually stated, and whether or not they would've impact farmers in the way they say, what was clear is that the protests symbolised a human rights issue for India's farmers.

-Read on to find out more about the laws, how they may be negatively impacting farmers, and what this means for the millions of us that directly benefit from the crops they grow.
+Read on to find out more about the laws, how they may would have been negatively impacting farmers, and what this means for the millions of us that directly benefit from the crops they grow.

 A Little Background on Farming in India